 We are so blessed to get produce from around the world, but fruit produced in America – in season – will always give you the best quality for the price.

 Cherries are plentiful (translate this “less expensive”) early in the summer.
-This week I saw them for $1.88 a pound.
+2021 is forecast to have a huge cherry crop.
+Already I’m seeing them for 2.99 per pound.
 Strawberries, Walla Walla sweet onions, melons, apricots, peaches, nectarines, plums, boysenberries, blueberries, raspberries and blackberries, spread delightfully throughout the summertime.
 Pears, grapes, grapefruit, persimmons, figs, dates, peanuts, and almonds and finally apples come in near the end.

-Lemons, bananas, limes, key limes, and avocados are some of the fruit that are harvested year round, and a good value most any time, though limes are higher priced this year.
+Lemons, bananas, limes, key limes, and avocados are some of the fruit that are harvested year round, and a good value most any time, though limes have been a bit higher the last year or so.

 Vegetables that are harvested in Summer include beets, butter lettuce, corn, cucumbers, crookneck squash, eggplant, endive, green beans, garlic, okra, sugar snap peas, yellow summer squash, tomatoes, tomatillo, Yukon gold potatoes and zucchini.